 Marshall directs and reports on the Institution’s progress toward model EEO program status related to affirmative employment, reasonable accommodations, EEO/diversity training, conflict resolution and EEO complaint processing.
 She renders the final decisions in all EEO complaints filed against the Institution and represents the Institution’s posture at the EEOC, other federal agencies, federal dispute resolutions meetings and conferences, and U.S. congressional activities and hearings.

 In her dual role as the head of the Smithsonian’s Supplier Diversity Program, Marshall is, among other duties, the signatory in the agreement between the Smithsonian and Small Business Administration (SBA) that provides exemption from SBA rules.
 She serves as a principal representative of the Supplier Diversity Program at conferences, federal agencies and congressional events and meetings.

-Before the aforementioned positions, Marshall was a sociologist for the Department of the Army where she, among other duties, managed the Army’s Race Relations Research Program.
+Before joining the Smithsonian, Marshall served for more than 16 years as a senior EEO manager in charge of the Women’s Program and Special Emphasis Programs at the Federal Aviation Administration and Nuclear Regulatory Commission.
+Before that, Marshall was a sociologist for the Department of the Army where she, among other duties, managed the Army’s Race Relations Research Program.
 She oversaw the development of more than 20 reports, including the Women in the Army Study used in the development of Army policies, programs, activities and race-relations training at the U.S. Army Defense Race Relations Institute in Florida.

 # # #